 Overall, this process is an excellent way of teaching children about writing techniques and sentence structure and, most importantly, giving them practice with their writing to feel proud when they finish their book after all the hard work.

 There are many things parents can do to help improve literacy rates in young children, so why not try something novel like this?
-Even if your child’s story isn’t published, just having fun creating something simple will be an invaluable experience that they won’t soon forget.
+Even if your child’s story isn’t published, just having fun creating something simple will be an invaluable experience they won’t forget.